-Japanese whiskey all started with one man, Masataka Taketsuru.
-In 1923, Taketsuru Masataka had travelled to Scotland to study organic chemistry.
-After getting a taste for fine scotch whiskey, Taketsuru returned to Japan to begin working at Yamakazi distillery.
-It was there that Japan produced its first authentic whiskey.
+Japanese whisky all started with one man, Masataka Taketsuru.
+In 1923, Taketsuru travelled to Scotland to study organic chemistry.
+After acquiring a taste for fine Scotch whisky, he returned to Japan to begin working at the Yamazaki distillery.
+It was there that Japan produced its first authentic whisky.

 7-6 Kurokawa-cho , Yoichi -cho, Yoichi – gun , Hokkaido 046-0003